-Most taxpayers have been or will soon be receiving a coronavirus stimulus check worth up to $1,200 per adult ($2,400 for couples) and $500 per child.
-It will take several months to distribute every stimulus check and, as a result, we will begin hearing about stimulus check scams.
+Most taxpayers have already received a coronavirus stimulus check worth up to $1,200 per adult ($2,400 for couples) and $500 per child.
+It took several months to distribute every stimulus check and, as a result, we saw a lot of stimulus check scams.

 Unfortunately, scams happen in regular times and even more common after a natural disaster or abnormal events – like a global pandemic.

 Now people with bad intentions are coming after your one-time stimulus check payment.
 They may pretend to be the Internal Revenue Service (IRS) or your bank.

 (if you aren't sure if they are the IRS, hang up and call them yourself – here's how to reach a live person at the IRS)

 Here's what you need to know about how the IRS will distribute the economic impact payments and how to spot a scam.